TosbackCgusBridge-Bot/CGUs-versions/Syfy/Privacy Policy.md

 **Contact us** &dash.
 If you have any questions regarding privacy while using the Mobile App, or have questions about our practices, please contact us via email at privacy@nbcuni.com.

+Syfy Video Vikingdom - Airs Saturday April 26th at 9/8c.
+Vikingdom - Airs Saturday April 26th at 9/8c.

+A forgotten king, Eirick, is tasked with the impossible odds to defeat Thor, the God of Thunder

-Syfy Video War is Coming - Dominion - Thursday June 19th ...
+War is Coming - Dominion - Thursday June 19th ...
 War is Coming - Dominion - Thursday June 19th at 9/8c

 War is coming as heaven raises hell.
 Watch the premiere of Dominion, Thursday June 19th at 9/8c.